tleyden/tleyden.github.io/source/_posts/2014-10-25-docker-on-aws-gpu-ubuntu-14-dot-04-slash-cuda-6-dot-5.markdown

 crw-rw-rw-  1 root root    251,   0 Oct 25 19:37 nvidia-uvm
 ```

+## Run GPU enabled docker image

 **Launch docker container**

 The easiest way to get going is to use this pre-built [docker image](https://registry.hub.docker.com/u/tleyden5iwx/ubuntu-cuda/) that has the cuda drivers pre-installed.
 Or if you want to build your own, [the accompanying dockerfile](https://registry.hub.docker.com/u/tleyden5iwx/ubuntu-cuda/dockerfile/) will be a useful starting point.
+(Update: Nvidia has released [an official docker container](https://github.com/nvidia/nvidia-docker) which you should probably use, but I haven't tried yet as of the time of this writing.
+Please post a comment if you get this to work)

 You'll have to adapt the `DOCKER_NVIDIA_DEVICES` variable below to match your particular devices.